 Would this money have been better spent on a Hyundai?
 I don’t think so.
 Marijuana makes me happy, or, if not actually happy, it makes me forget that I’m depressed.
+I also planned to look for a wedding cake x runtz disposable vape pen for they said it is good in relieving depression or anxiety.
 It also keeps me sober, or at least relatively so.
 Alcohol is my favorite drug, and I would happily day-drink my life away if the hangovers weren’t so bad.
 This is how I spent most of my twenties, difficult years with long periods of unemployment, poverty, anxiety, and, at one point, a misdiagnosis for bipolar disorder, brought on by a month-long bender and getting caught climbing an eleven-story crane.

 Although my everyday drinking routine was more pedestrian than outlandish, more arguing about nothing in the same dark bar every day than Girls Gone Wild, I did take off my top in public and sleep with strangers on a regular basis.
 For several years, I performed with a band called Shit Horse, dancing onstage with pasties covering my nipples and a horse mask covering my head, waving a plastic machine gun around and riding the back of our 50-year-old frontman, a sometimes homeless drug addict in a conductor’s uniform named Danny Magic.
 This was not something I did sober, and a few years ago, when I put down the bottle and picked up the pipe, my willingness to take my shirt off and don a horse mask ended, as did my interest in one-night stands.
 (Actually, I didn’t lose interest in one-night stands as much as I lost the ability to have to them.
 It’s hard to get laid when you spend every night smoking weed and watching nature documentaries.)